Guide: Installing the test bed for development use

 Note

-Development mode: When accessing the test bed’s screens you will likely notice a Development mode notice in the footer.
+Development mode: You will likely notice a Development mode notice in the interface’s footer.
 This highlights that this is a simplified instance that should not be used in production.
 For a production installation check Guide: Installing the test bed for production use.

 Step 5: Manage the test bed